pedrazamiguez/news-aggregator/README.md

 # news-aggregator
-Back-office for RSS XML feeds from multiple sources.
+Back-office to manage RSS XML feeds from multiple sources.

 # How to set up local environment
 ## Create a MySQL server instance with docker